 In my case, I simply state, “In this new economy it’s not who you know, but who knows you…you never know how we may be able to help each other in the future…it can only happen if we shake hands and share a coffee for 15-20 minutes.”

-I follow that by briefly, very briefly, saying what I do and if they want more info they can click on a hyperlink to my LINKED IN profile.
+I follow that by briefly, very briefly, saying what I do and if they want more info they can go to my website www.PatrickSlevin.com.

 Nearly nine out of 10 coffee meeting invites are favorably received and it becomes a matter of day and time, as well as the location.

-VENUE: Coffee meetings are often in the windows of 930am to 11am and 2pm to 3pm.
+VENUE: Coffee meetings are often in the windows of 8am to 10am and 2pm to 3pm.
 When, is often determined by, where.
-Typically, coffee meetings are located at a nearby coffee joint that’s easily assessable and convenient.
+Typically, coffee meetings are located at a nearby coffee joint that’s easily accessible and convenient.
 Sometimes, the coffee meeting is in the office of your invitee or the conference room.
 Other times, the coffee meeting (lunches too), are “off the reservation”.
 Meaning, far enough away from the office where there won’t be any interruptions and/or the discussion can be unguarded and candid.

 If the coffee meeting is outside the office, then be sure to arrive at least five to 10 minutes before to secure the best table for your conversation.
 Don’t be surprised if your guest is a few minutes late.

-AUTHENTIC: Most business development coffee meetings go nowhere and fail, which explains why some professionals don’t do them.
+AUTHENTIC: For most professionals, coffee meetings go nowhere and fail, which explains why they don’t do them.
 If your motivation is to simply try to pitch or close a sale, then you’re wasting your time as well as the person you’ve invited.

 I learned a long time ago, when I was a 27 year old mayor of a Tampa Bay city, that everyone has a unique story filled with life’s lessons.
 Moreover, I’ve also learned that if I meet someone for more than just a few minutes, that meeting has some relevance on our mutual journeys.